telarum/brainstorm/draft.md

 ### in the case of an external network
 3. a. "localhost" (which automatically evaluates to the webring's external ip by clients).

-4. a. now you are able to port forward the webring and the server on the router, and now the router's external ip which has been decided to be 1.2.3.4 (*somehow* uniquely) can be used as a webring and also gives the website hosted on 1.2.3.4 a domain, improving the ux of that website (need idea on how to host multiple websites on one network and have multiple exposed).
+4. a. now you are able to port forward the webring and the server on the router, and now the router's external ip which has been decided to be 1.2.3.4 can be used as a webring and also gives the website hosted on 1.2.3.4 a domain, improving the ux of that website (need idea on how to host multiple websites on one network and have multiple exposed).

 5. a. you could also specify a listing option in dns.yaml/ini/etc, which would (*somehow*) cause it to find other networks, and join a webring channel, the default webring chanel could just be "public" (which is given as the value of the listing option). as a member of that webring, you can discover other webrings by querying your webring.